UN5T48L3/discord-token-grabber/README.md

 #### Discord team need to wake up and make sure users and their datas are safe.
-# I'm not respobsible any of situation causes this program.
+# I'm not responsible any of situation causes this program.